 Forests help fight climate change by storing carbon in the roots, trunk, branches, and leaves of trees.
 Since healthy forests absorb more atmospheric carbon than degraded ones, protecting and restoring healthy forests is a key strategy in solving the challenges presented by climate change.

-With California’s legislature extending the program through 2030, market stability is generating increased revenues, which will enable more on-the-ground forest restoration—a big win for climate, habitat and water quality.
+With California’s legislature extending the program through 2030, market stability will generate increased revenues, which will enable more on-the-ground forest restoration—a big win for climate, habitat and water quality.

 Recent evidence suggests that coastal “blue carbon” projects can be just as effective as forests in curbing carbon.
 Studies even suggest that coastal wetlands can store three to five times more carbon than a same-size tropical forest.

-On Virginia’s Eastern Shore, The Nature Conservancy’s Virginia Coast Reserve is protecting and restoring marine systems such as oyster reefs not only for their habitat value, but also increasingly because they may counter climate impacts through binding sediment, reducing wave energy and growing apace with sea-level rise.
+On Virginia’s Eastern Shore, TNC's Volgenau Virginia Coast Reserve is protecting and restoring marine systems such as oyster reefs not only for their habitat value, but also increasingly because they may counter climate impacts by taking the punch out of storm waves, helping slow the rate of erosion along marsh edges and growing apace with sea-level rise.

 Though less visible and less heralded—so far—than oyster reefs, eelgrass meadows comprise a key part of the mosaic of healthy habitats that also serve communities as an early line of defense against erosion, inundation and storms.

-From near total collapse during the 1930s, eelgrass in coastal bays off the Eastern Shore has rebounded to cover at least 7,200 acres since TNC and the Virginia Institute of Marine Science teamed up to launch the world’s largest seagrass restoration project.
+From near total collapse during the 1930s, eelgrass in coastal bays off the Eastern Shore has rebounded to cover nearly 9,000 acres since TNC and the Virginia Institute of Marine Science teamed up to launch the world’s largest seagrass restoration project.

-Over the last decade, more than 500 volunteers have helped collect millions of seeds.
-The eelgrass habitat is healthy enough to spread on its own now but speeding up natural processes improves nature’s chances of keeping pace with climate change.
+Over the last decade, more than 500 volunteers have helped collect millions of seeds to accelerate the return of eelgrass.
+The eelgrass habitat is healthy enough now to spread on its own, but speeding up natural processes improves nature’s chances of keeping pace with climate change.

-These growing eelgrass meadows offer a natural alternative to traditional engineering for addressing coastal challenges—literally a green solution—while producing additional benefits such as capturing carbon and providing vital habitat for fish, shellfish and bay scallops.
+Flourishing eelgrass meadows offer a natural alternative to traditional engineering for addressing coastal erosion; capturing carbon emissions; and providing vital habitat for fish, crabs, and bay scallops.